vert-x3/vertx-web-site/src/site/blog/posts/vertx3-realtime-webapps.md

 Note that there is a options object where a couple of properties are defined `outbound/inbound` permitted addresses.
-Without this configuration the external application will not be allowed to connect to the vert.x bus, in fact the default configuration of the SockJSHandler is denny all.
+Without this configuration the external application will not be allowed to connect to the vert.x bus, in fact the default configuration of the SockJSHandler is deny all.
 So you must specify explicitly which address are allowed to receive messages from `SockJS` and which ones are allowed to send/publish to `SockJS`.